cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-bootstrapping.md

 Additionally, using volumes will increase performance as all data is written directly to the disk instead of using Copy-On-Write.

 {%note title=Note%}
-Agent packages should be stated under 'cloudify_packages' and will be installed upon bootstrap, inside the Docker container.
+Agent packages should be stated under `cloudify_packages` and will be installed upon bootstrap, inside the Docker container.
 {%endnote%}

 {%note title=Note%}
-Cloudify will attempt to install Docker ***only on Ubuntu 14.04 (Trusty)***, as other images may require kernel upgrades and additional package installations.
+Cloudify will attempt to perform an online installation of Docker ***only on Ubuntu 14.04 (Trusty)***, as other images may require kernel upgrades and additional package installations.

 If you are using an image of a different distribution, you'll have to make sure that Docker is installed on it prior to bootstrapping.
 {%endnote%}